Gary-Burke/the-garden-gallery/README.md

   - It would be a great business venture, to create an online e-commerce store, where users can buy the art and view it online, without having to attend the event itself.

+- **Hover effect images**

+  - It would look really intriguing, if a user could hover over an image and then it becomes larger.
+This would be applicabe to the Gallery and the Garden pages respectively.

 ## Tools & Technologies

 | Tool / Tech | Use |